eo33/ecommerce-app/README.md

 ### User stories:

 1. As an administrator, I want to access a secure admin panel that allows me to manage products, orders, and users efficiently, enabling me to oversee and control various aspects of the e-commerce platform.
 1. As an administrator, I want to have the ability to add new products to the platform easily, including uploading product images, providing detailed descriptions, and specifying pricing and inventory information.
+(DONE)
 1. As an administrator, I want to be able to update existing product information, enabling me to make necessary changes to product details, prices, and inventory levels as required.
-1. As an administrator, I need to manage product inventory effectively, including monitoring stock levels, receiving notifications for low inventory, and updating stock availability to prevent overselling.
+(DONE)
 1. As an administrator, I want to view and manage incoming orders, including processing orders, updating order statuses, and addressing customer inquiries related to orders.
 1. As an administrator, I want to have the ability to manage user accounts, including viewing user profiles, modifying user information, and addressing any account-related issues or inquiries.
 1. As an administrator, I want to ensure that the admin panel is user-friendly and intuitive, providing me with a seamless experience for managing products, orders, and users without encountering technical difficulties.